jbranchaud/deval/subjects/voldemort/extraction.md

 Notes: First, I think Pipeline.java can potentially be stubbed out.
 Regardless of that, I think the only dependencies are a couple Exception classes and the Action class, so it is pretty light-weight.
+There are also two enums used in class (`Pipeline.Event` and `Pipeline.Operation`).

+`src/voldemort/cluster/Cluster.java`

+- `java.io.Serializable`
+- `java.util.*`
+- `voldemort.VoldemortException`
+- ~~`voldemort.annotations.concurrency.Threadsafe`~~
+- ~~`voldemort.annotations.jmx.JmxGetter`~~
+- ~~`voldemort.annotations.jmx.JmxManaged`~~
+- `voldemort.utils.Utils`
+- `com.google.common.collect.Sets`

+Notes: Three of the dependencies have to do with Voldemort-specific Java annotations, perhaps these can be removed while still allowing the program to work correctly in the context of our evaluation.